GAVLab/ublox/README.txt

 		cmake ../
 		make

-	To build the incuded executables, invoke cmake with the following option.
+	To also build the included executables, invoke cmake with the following option.

 		cmake -DUBLOX_BUILD_EXAMPLES=ON ../

-	To run one of the executables
+	To run one of the generated executables

 		cd ~/ublox/bin/
 		sudo ./executable [port name] [baudrate]